-- a. day to day entries of all sums received and paid by the society; - b. day to day entries of every transaction which will, or may reasonably be expected to, give rise to assets or liabilities of the society; and - c. a record of the society's assets and liabilities and, in particular, the assets and liabilities of any class specifically regulated under section 6 (the lending limit) and section 7 (the funding limit) of the 1986 Act.
+- (a) explain its transactions; - (b) disclose, with reasonable accuracy and promptness, the state of its business at any time; and - (c) enable the directors and the society to properly discharge their respective duties under the 1986 Act and article 4 of the IAS Regulations(1) (if applicable). - 2.36 The accounting records should contain: - (a) day to day entries of all sums received and paid by the society; - (b) day to day entries of every transaction which will, or may reasonably be expected to, give rise to assets or liabilities of the society; and - (c) a record of the society's assets and liabilities and, in particular, the assets and liabilities of any class specifically regulated under section 6 (the lending limit) and section 7 (the funding limit) of the 1986 Act.